Dodgers Vs. Diamondbacks Prediction, Odds, Pick

 The Los Angeles Dodgers take on the Arizona Diamondbacks.
 Check out our MLB odds series for our Dodgers Diamondbacks prediction and pick.

-Clayton Kershaw goes to the rubber for the Dodgers, while Merrill Kelly gets the call for the Diamondbacks.
+Michael Grove goes to the rubber for the Dodgers, while Zach Davies gets the call for the Diamondbacks.

-Clayton Kershaw has a 2.62 ERA.
-He has been very good this year, continuing to show why he is a future Hall of Famer.
-Kershaw, as he gets older, is less overpowering and untouchable than he used to be in his dominant prime, but he still knows how to get hitters out.
-He still knows how to locate and change speeds.
-His pitch mix, his precision, and his understanding of when to use certain pitches still gets hitters off balance and produces results.
-His season has been disrupted by multiple injuries, so it’s impressive that he has been able to reset and pitch well after each injury.
-The Dodgers obviously can’t afford another injury, so don’t expect Kershaw to pitch more than six innings here, and possibly not more than five.
+Michael Grove has pitched once for the Dodgers since June 1.
+He started on Aug.
+29 against the Marlins and was able to eat some innings and keep the Dodgers in the game.
+He wasn’t great, but he wasn’t terrible, going 4 2/3 innings and allowing two runs.
+If the Dodgers can get five innings and two runs allowed from Grove in this game, they’ll be happy.
+The Dodgers clinched the National League West on Tuesday night.
+They’re closing in on the No. 1 seed in the National League playoffs.
+They’re in a very comfortable position, knowing they’ll lock up the top seed before too long.
+The main thing is to get innings from their back-end starters so that the bullpen is not overextended heading into October.
+Grove’s task is less about winning and more about giving the Dodgers length in this game.

-Merrill Kelly has a 2.94 ERA.
-That is as good as the Diamondbacks could have hoped for in 2022, but with Zac Gallen throwing a franchise record 44 1/3 consecutive scoreless innings, Kelly has been overshadowed.
-One of the larger realities surrounding the Diamondbacks is that they have a very good starting rotation which has performed well this season.
-They also have young prospect Ryne Nelson, who has come in this month and thrown 13 scoreless innings in two terrific starts.
-Kelly can be part of a quality rotation next year.
-With Corbin Carroll and other young position players adding offense and speed to the roster, the D-Backs could legitimately contend for a wild card spot in 2023 if they can solve their bullpen problem.
-Kelly gives them a reliable presence in the rotation which will help Arizona in the future.
+Zach Davies has a 4.09 ERA.
+Since the start of August, he reeled off seven straight starts in which he pitched at an ERA under 3.50.
+He has generally been a good pitcher since the All-Star break and an injury layoff in the month of July.
+However, in his most recent appearance on Sept.
+9, the Colorado Rockies roughed him up for six runs in 3 2/3 innings.
+On an Arizona staff in which Zac Gallen and Merrill Kelly have been tremendous this year, Davies needs to be better for the D-Backs if he wants a place on this team in 2023.
+That’s the main reason why this start is so important for him, even though Arizona is obviously not part of the playoff chase in the final three weeks of the season.

 Courtesy of FanDuel, here are the Dodgers-Diamondbacks MLB odds.